Foxtrot (album): Tour

+Whereas Genesis's previous tours had featured setlists that varied from show to show, the tour which followed the recording of Foxtrot had a relatively stable setlist; from September through early November it usually consisted of "Watcher of the Skies", "Can-Utility and the Coastliners", "Get 'Em Out by Friday", "The Musical Box", "The Return of the Giant Hogweed", and "The Knife", with occasional performances of "Twilight Alehouse" and "The Fountain of Salmacis".
+On 10 November they performed "Supper's Ready" live for the first time, and to make room for its inclusion in concerts, "Can-Utility and the Coastliners" (a song which Genesis felt had never worked well live) was permanently dropped from the set.

-At the end of September 1972, Genesis played a warm-up gig at the National Stadium, Dublin.
+On 28 September 1972, Genesis played a gig at the National Stadium, Dublin.
 During the last song, "The Musical Box", Gabriel disappeared during the instrumental section, and re-appeared wearing his wife's red dress and a fox's head, mimicking Foxtrot's front cover.
-He had deliberately avoided telling the band he would do this, but it resulted in him appearing on the front cover of Melody Maker and significantly raised the band's profile.
+He had not told his bandmates he would do this, but he appeared in this getup on the front cover of Melody Maker, raising the band's profile.
+The album entered the UK Albums Charts at No. 12 on 14 October 1972 due in large part from this exposure in the music press.

-The tour covered Europe and North America between September 1972 and August 1973.
+The tour covered Europe and North America between September 1972 and May 1973.
 It opened with a UK leg with Lindisfarne as co-headliners.
 The group played their first US shows during the tour, including a warm up show at Brandeis University in Waltham, Massachusetts followed by a gig at Philharmonic Hall in New York City with String Driven Thing in December 1972.
 The latter was in benefit for the United Cerebral Palsy Fund.
 Despite the band's critical opinion of the concert due to a lack of rehearsal time, technical problems, and a perceived unenthusiastic audience, it went down well with the crowd that requested more Genesis songs be played on local radio stations, thus increasing their exposure.

+A later UK leg, again with String Driven Thing as the support act, included two shows (Manchester on 24 February 1973 and Leicester on the 25th) which were recorded and used as the source for Genesis's first live album, Genesis Live.

 Track listing

-All songs composed, arranged, and performed by Tony Banks, Phil Collins, Peter Gabriel, Steve Hackett, and Mike Rutherford.
-Actual songwriters listed below.
+All songs written by Tony Banks, Phil Collins, Peter Gabriel, Steve Hackett, and Mike Rutherford.